Skip to main content

 #

 I slept surprisingly well in the Observer bivy sack.
-The moss gave a gentle cushion, and the night stayed dry.
-Waking up to morning mist drifting between the pines, still zipped into the bivy with only my face exposed — that’s a feeling you can’t replicate indoors.
-Flo was already up, sitting next to the cold fire pit, enjoying the silence.
+The moss gave a gentle cushion and the night stayed dry.
+Waking up in morning mist drifting between the pines, still zipped in with only my face out: you do not get that feeling indoors.
+Flo was already awake, sitting next to the cold fire pit.

-We packed up slowly, left the spot exactly as we’d found it — Leave No Trace, always — and hiked back through the misty morning forest.
-An overnighter like this doesn’t need to be complicated.
-Good company, a solid shelter, a hot meal, and a quiet spot in the woods.
-That’s all it takes.
+We packed up slowly and left the spot exactly the way we found it.
+Then we walked back through the misty morning forest.
+Good company, a solid shelter, a warm meal and a quiet spot in the woods.
+That was all this weekend needed.